TapKo4eB/BetterDiscord-Plugins-Catalogue/README.md

 # Catalogue of BetterDiscord Plugins Repositories

-**ACHTUNG**: I take no responsibility if you somehow lose your data/damage you computer/etc with something that you found inside the mentioned repositories.
+**ACHTUNG**: I take no responsibility if you somehow lose your data/damage your computer/etc with something that you found inside the mentioned repositories.
 Check the code by yourself *before* you try to execute it.

 Repositories:
 - https://github.com/mwittrien/BetterDiscordAddons